ctf/CTF-Android/TepidRequests.md

 ## TEPIDAPI

 This file combines the interface with the actual client.
-Its methods are named the same way as those in ITEPID
+It is currently a Singleton and does not need any further modifications.

 ## Using the api